nexentra/midgard/README.md

 ## Usage

-First go to [here](https://dashboard.genesis.nexentra.online/auth) and [create your account](https://dashboard.genesis.nexentra.online/auth/login).
+First go to [https://dashboard.genesis.nexentra.online](https://dashboard.genesis.nexentra.online/auth) and [create your account](https://dashboard.genesis.nexentra.online/auth/login).
 Then go to the [Tables page](https://dashboard.genesis.nexentra.online/admin/tables).
 You can create a new table by clicking on the `Create A Table` button.
 You can also delete a table by clicking on the `Delete` button.
 You can add data to a table by clicking on the `Add Data` button.
 You can also edit or delete data by clicking on the `Edit` or `Delete` button respectively.
+Then come back to the homepage and make get request to the given endpoints to get the data.

 ## Getting Started